 PADI Scuba Diving in Cozumel, Mexico

-Located 16 kilometres/10 miles off Mexico’s Yucatán Peninsula, the island of Cozumel is one of the most popular scuba diving destinations in the Caribbean.
-Cozumel has all the ingredients for a great getaway: friendly locals, good food, lively nightspots, towering coral formations, warm water, great underwater visibility and white sandy beaches.
-Plus, the peaceful currents mean serene drift dives at most sites.
+Ten kilometers/six miles off the coast of Mexico’s Yucatán Peninsula is Cozumel, the “Island of the Swallows.”
+Covering just 488 square kilometers/188 square miles, this diminutive island has become one of the most popular dive destinations in the Caribbean.
+Cozumel has all the ingredients for a great dive getaway: friendly locals, good food, lively nightspots, towering coral formations, warm water, great underwater visibility and white sandy beaches.

-The Marine Park of Cozumel, created in 1996, has 26 types of corals with more than 100 subspecies.
-Living in the park are also approximately 500 fish species, including the endemic splendid toadfish.
+Most dive sites are found within the boundaries of the Cozumel Reefs National Marine Park, which protects 12,000 hectares/29,000 acres of the Meso-American reef system –the second largest barrier reef system in the world.
+Created in 1996, the park is home to some 26 types of corals with more than 100 subspecies.
+More than 500fish species live in the park, including the endemic splendid toadfish.
 Due tomarine life protection programs, divers can also often see loggerhead, hawksbill and green turtles.

 Punta Sur Reef